Taxable and Nontaxable Fringe Benefits

 - Protective clothing should follow the US Office of Safety and Health Administration (OSHA) Code of Federal Regulations (CFR) (29 CFR 1910.132.d) with the employer assessing the hazards of the workplace.

-- In such an instance where protective clothing is purchased, the supervisor must identify and justify the specific items of clothing that are required for the safety of the employee in performing the job.
-It is not enough that the clothing is distinctive in nature and low cost; it must serve as a matter of employee protection and safety under OSHA rules to qualify as exempt from taxation.
+- In such an instance where protective clothing is purchased, the supervisor shall identify and justify the specific items of clothing that are required for the safety of the employee in performing the job.
+It is not enough that the clothing is distinctive in nature and low cost; it shall serve as a matter of employee protection and safety under OSHA rules to qualify as exempt from taxation.

 - KCTCS has determined public protection, security/maintenance and operations/environmental